shakibmostahid/operations-intelligence-module/README.md

 The combination of `source` and `external_id` makes webhook delivery idempotent.

-## Alert Routing

-Seeded alert rules create in-app alerts for:

-- Critical incident creation
-- Incident escalation
-- SLA breach

-Recipients are selected from configured roles and the incident’s assigned user.

-## Exports

-- Incident lists can be exported as CSV with current filters applied.
-- Individual incidents can be exported as PDF with details and timeline data.

 ## Logging

 Application logs are written to the container console by default.
 HTTP request logs use JSON and include: